What is the Runnable Interface in Java?Runnable Interface in Java: Implementation, Steps & Errors

 Also Read: Multithreading in Python [With Coding Examples]

-The runnable interface in Java is designed to represent tasks that have to be executed by a thread.
-It is a functional interface, meaning it contains only one abstract method—run()—which must be implemented to define the task.
+The Runnable interface in Java is designed to represent a task that can be executed by a thread.
+It is a functional interface, meaning it contains a single abstract method, run(), which must be implemented to define the task.
+This makes it particularly useful for defining tasks that can run concurrently in separate threads, allowing for easier multithreading and task execution in parallel.

 Creating a thread using the runnable interface is straightforward.
 The key steps involve implementing the runnable interface, defining the task in the run() method, and then passing the runnable object to a Thread instance for execution.
 This allows for better separation of concerns, as the task logic (in the run() method) is separate from thread management.